augustusdog/LunaRoverM25/README.md

-# LunaRover
+# LunaRover (Manual)
 ## Introduction

 I have a dog named Luna.
 I sometimes feel bad when I leave Luna to entertain herself.
 I wanted a cool new project to work on.
 Considering all that, I present to you.... the LunaRover.
 This project, M25, is a precursor to the more advanced project, A25.
 Before I can make a vehicle automated I need to demonstrate I can make it work manually.

 ## Proposed solution
 Brushed motor radio controlled (rc) car modified to drive autonomously with the help of a raspberry pi.
 You're probably wondedering... why on earth would you use a brushed motor rc car.
 Well...
 I got one for free!

 ## Method
-### Step 1 - How my rc car works, and retrofitting my own circuitry.
+### Step 1 - Figuring out how my rc car works and retrofitting my own circuitry

 I was fortunate enough to be given an rc car for free by my uncle.
 What's great about the rc car that I got is that it is really easy to understand what is going on, and it meets my torque requirements!

 So.... how does it work?
 A radio transponder sends out a signal to a transceiver (mine was an acoms transceiver).
 The transceiver then interprets the signal and sends a Pulse Width Modulated (PWM) signal to one of two servos.
 The first servo controls direction of the front wheels, the second servo controls a mechanical speed controller - which is sort of like a potentiometer for scaling output voltage to the brushed dc motor driving the rear wheels.
 It's important to note that there is a Battery Eliminator Circuit (BEC) in the acoms receiver which enables the 7.2V from the battery to be stepped down to within the operating voltage range for servo motors.